-However, early in the design process the PMT realized that the proposed alternatives for Eden Landing would take longer to develop and analyze and that a separation of Phase 2 into landowner-specific design and environmental compliance processes would be necessary.
-Phase 2 at Eden Landing was likely to include a large flood risk management component to be developed with technical assistance from the ACFCWCD.
-Due to the technical complexity of the Eden Landing Phase 2 project and other constraints having to do with land ownership, flood risk management, and funding requirements, the PMT decided to pursue those actions under a separate EIS/R process.
-However, all three pond complexes were included in the scope of Phase 2 planning.
+Phase 2 at Eden Landing was likely to include a large flood protection component to be developed with technical assistance from the Alameda County Flood Control and Water Conservation District.
+Due to the technical complexity of the Eden Landing Phase 2 project and other constraints having to do with land ownership, flood control, and funding requirements, the PMT decided to pursue those actions under a separate EIS/R process.
+However, that does not mean that Eden Landing was excluded from the scope of Phase 2 planning.
+Indeed, Eden Landing was included in the scoping processes discussed in Appendix P, and information about the ponds and restoration actions being considered for Phase 2 at Eden Landing was presented at stakeholder forums and regulatory agency meetings, as well as on the SBSP Restoration Project's website and newsletters.